Panas18/ConvertToYolo/README.md

-# This scripts converts given xlm to yolo format
+# Script converts xlm format to yolo format for object detection